-Do you know when a lease starts?
-When does a lease start?
-Every lease has a “start” date, but most people do not understand what that date really is.
+Every lease has a “start date,” but many people, accountants included, do not understand what that date really is or how to find it.
 When precisely does a lease start?
-Does a lease start on the execution date or on the commencement date?
-What about the possession date?
-Or the date the company opens for business at that location?
+Is it the execution date?
+The move-in date?
+The date the company opens for business at the location?